CameronD73/529renew/README.md

 ### March 2026
 The chromosome browser has now been selectively re-enabled.
 As far as I can tell from online gossip, to access it requires:
-1. a premium+ subscription
+1. a *premium+* subscription from 23andMe,
-2. DNA kit was purchased in and submitted from a limited range of countries.
+2. your DNA kit was purchased in and submitted from a limited range of countries,
 3. your test kit was at least version 5.

 A consequence of this (point 2) is that I have no possible access and can do no testing nor further development.

 This release (2.4.0) reactivates the old code and uses no new features that might be in the premium access.

+The documentation has not been updated, as I do not yet know what still works.

 ### December 2025
 I think it has now been 2 years since 23 and Me blocked access to the chromosome browser and just about everything else.
 In-common matches were returned some time in 2024, seemingly with fewer matches being identified than before.
 23andMe then entered the bankruptcy process and eventually was sold.
 Under the new management nothing has yet changed.